sequencefilm/docs-and-issues/docs/README.md

 ## Feedback

-For any issues, suggestions, inquiries, or feedback you may have, please do not hesitate to reach out to us by emailing **[lmcgartland@sequence.film](mailto:lmcgartland@sequence.film)**
+This site is designed to allow users to create, view, and discuss feedback on Sequence.
+We encourage you to share your thoughts and ideas with us and the community.
+To learn more, you can check out the [Contribute to Sequence Docs page](/contribute.md).

+However, if you're not on GitHub or need to get in touch directly, send an email to [lmcgartland@sequence.film](mailto:lmcgartland@sequence.film) with your feedback.
 <aside>
-✨ <b>In-app feedback system coming soon</b>
+✨ <b>In-app feedback system coming soon</b> ✨
 </aside>

 ---

 {{ include "contribute-learn-more" }}

-[def]: docs/static/brand/thumbnail.jpg